Lambertville, New Jersey: Education

+South Hunterdon Regional High School for grades 9–12 (which had 417 students in grades 7–12).
+Lambertville is assigned five of the nine seats on the regional district's board of education.

 In a September 2013 special election, voters from Lambertville, Stockton and West Amwell Township passed referendums to dissolve the South Hunterdon Regional High School District and combine the three existing school districts from each municipality (Lambertville City School District, Stockton Borough School District and West Amwell Township School District), with majorities in each community passing both ballot items.
 A single combined regional Pre-K–12 district was created, with property taxes levied under a formula in which 57% is based on property values and 43% on the number of students.
 The executive county superintendent appointed an interim board of education for the new regional district, which was responsible for implementing the merger.

-Before the creation of the South Hunterdon district, students had attended Lambertville High School, which was constructed in 1854 and abandoned in the 1950s, and has since been the subject of various legends described in Weird NJ.
+Before the creation of the South Hunterdon district, students had attended Lambertville High School, which was constructed in 1854 and closed in September 1960, and has since been the subject of various legends described in Weird NJ.

 Eighth-grade students from Hunterdon County are eligible to apply to attend the high school programs offered by the Hunterdon County Vocational School District, a county-wide vocational school district that offers career and technical education at its campuses in Raritan Township and at programs sited at local high schools, with no tuition charged.

 Community

 Annually, in April, the City of Lambertville celebrates the return of the shad, a fish that supplied the Lewis Island Fishery in Lambertville as of 1888.
 The festival launched in 1981 and is organized by the Greater Lambertville Chamber of Commerce.
 Featuring vendors' booths focusing on the area arts community, the ShadFest supports local nonprofits that support Lambertville-area residents and businesses.
+Lambertville is well-known as having a gay friendly vibe, along with its neighboring community of New Hope, Pennsylvania, situated across the Delaware River.

 Dining

-Lambertville is known for an array of dining opportunities, ranging from casual family owned to eclectic and upscale options.
-There are over 40 reviewed and rated restaurants in the area, including Marhaba Middle Eastern Restaurant, Full Moon, D'Floret, Hamilton's Grill Room, Bell's Tavern, Anton's at the Swan and Brian's.
+Lambertville is known for an array of dining opportunities, ranging from casual family-owned to eclectic and upscale options.

 Historic sites

 Lambertville has several properties listed on the National Register of Historic Places.
 The James W. Marshall House was added in 1970.
 The Delaware and Raritan Canal, which flows through the city, was added as a historic district in 1973.
 The Lambertville House was added in 1978.
 Nearly the entire city was listed as the Lambertville Historic District in 1983.
 The Kalmia Club was added in 2012.
+The Lambertville City Hall, originally known as the A. H. Holcombe House, is part of the historic district.